2020 Elizabethtown Heritage Craft Show

 Don’t miss Elizabethtown’s nicest craft show!
 We host over 30 local vendors in our two log homes and Victorian house.
-All products are handmade by the vendors.
+Every vendor is a local artist or craftsperson who makes and sells their own items.
 This is a great place to find some unique holiday gifts and décor, and support local artisans and the museum, all at the same time!

 Craft Show hours:

-We invite you to our sneak-peak party on Friday evening, November 11, when we open 4pm to 8pm
+We invite you to our Sneak-Peak Shopping Party on Friday evening, November 13, when we open 4pm to 8pm.

 Kathleen Forney – Fusion — Fused glass ornaments, bowls and functional & decorative designs

-Sandy Kline – Handmade fabric bags, totes, wallets, and miscellaneous treats
+Sandra Kline – Handmade fabric goodies; bags, totes, wallets, and miscellaneous treats

-Jessica Martin – Kinked and Twisted Yarn Arts — Handspun and hand-dyed artisanal yarns, unique home décor items and wearables.
+Jessica Martin – Wood.
+Wool.
+Stone. — Handspun and hand-dyed artisanal yarns, unique home décor jewelry, and wearables.